Luke 10 – The Sending of the Seventy

 ii.
 They would have repented long ago, sitting in sackcloth and ashes: The cities of Chorazin and Bethsaida and Capernaum received much but repented little.
 It is a great mystery why some receive so many chances and such clear help, yet refuse to repent.

 iii.
-Capernaum especially was exalted to heaven, because it was the adopted home of Jesus during the days of His Galilean ministry, hearing much of His teaching the seeing many of His miracles.
+Capernaum especially was exalted to heaven, because it was the adopted home of Jesus during the days of His Galilean ministry, hearing much of His teaching and seeing many of His miracles.

 iv.
 Jesus said that it would be more tolerable for some in the day of judgment than for others.
 This leads us to believe that on that day, some will receive worse judgment than others.
 No one will have it good in hell, but some will have it worse than others.